-There’s a whole range of minor and major improvements that you could make to your home from just getting the floors cleaned or renewed to building a whole new extension, but as homeowners, we all want to make sure this one is well spent and we see some return.
+There’s a whole range of minor and major improvements that you could make to your home to increase its value, from just getting the floors cleaned or renewed to building a whole new extension.
+Here are our top improvements (in ascending order when it comes to ROI).

 Average Cost: £9,600